Edward Fitzgerald (barrister): Awards and honours

 He has been recognised as a leading silk in Public and Administrative, criminal and criminal extradition law, and received a star ranking for his work in Civil liberties in the United Kingdom.
-Legal 500 described him as "a true intellectual giant – a top-class extradition and appellate lawyer".
 In June 1998, Fitzgerald was awarded the Justice award, sponsored by The Times, for outstanding contributions to criminal justice.
 Fitzgerald is also the ninth most cited barrister in the UK press, with 70 mentions between July 2006 and 2007.
 On 25 September 2005, Fitzgerald became the "Human Rights Silk of the Year" at the Chambers and Partners Bar Awards.
 In June 2008, Fitzgerald was made a Commander of the Order of the British Empire in the Queen's Birthday Honours list 2008.
 The award was made in recognition of his services to human rights.
 In 2009, Fitzgerald won the silver jubilee "Legal Aid Lawyer of the Year" (for outstanding achievement) from the Legal Aid Practitioner's Group.